nautobot/nautobot-app-golden-config/docs/user/app_faq.md

 # Frequently Asked Questions

-## _Why doesn't the compliance behaviour work the way I expected it to?_
+## _Why doesn't the compliance behavior work the way I expected it to?_

 There are many ways to consider golden configs as shown in this [blog](https://blog.networktocode.com/post/journey-in-golden-config/).
 We cannot provide accommodations for all versions as it will both bloat the system, create a more complex system, and ultimately run into conflicting interpretations.
 Keeping the process focused but allowing anyone to override their interpretation of how compliance should work is both a powerful (via sane defaults) and complete (via custom compliance) solution.